Acidlambunk/Job-Agent/README.md

      -H 'Content-Type: application/json' \
      -d '{"raw_text":"John Doe, Python developer with AWS experience"}'
 ```
+Response includes `parsed_resume`, `ranked_jobs`, `job_search`, and `cover_letter` sections.

 ## Development Tips

 - Set `MODE=mcp` when the MCP servers need to interact with Coral or Claude; leave unset for REST usage.
 - `uv.lock` files exist for reproducible installs.
 Run `uv pip sync` if you prefer lockfile-driven environments.
-- Both services log when Gemini is unavailable and gracefully downgrade to heuristic behavior.
+- Each Gemini-enabled service logs when the model is unavailable and gracefully downgrades to heuristic behavior.
-- When Dockerizing, the `test/Dockerfile` builds the resume parser service; mirror its approach for the keyword ranking service if needed.
+- When Dockerizing, the `test/Dockerfile` builds the resume parser service; mirror its approach for the other services if needed.

 ## Troubleshooting

 - **Gemini errors:** ensure the `google-generativeai` package is installed (comes from the requirements) and `GEMINI_API_KEY` is set.
-- **HTTP 500 from workflow:** confirms both upstream services are running; the workflow simply forwards their responses.
+- **HTTP 500 from workflow:** confirms all upstream services are running; the workflow simply forwards their responses.
 - **Git warnings about nested repos:** ensure `.git` directories were removed from `test/`, `Keyword-Ranking/`, and `job-agentic-app/` if you copied these projects in from elsewhere.

 Happy hacking!